vkr0609/LittleLemonFinal/README.md

 booking table api --> /restaurant/booking (needs authentication)

-login page --> /auth/token/login/
+login page api --> /auth/token/login/
 (can use user id : user3 and password : lemon@123 for token generation and use in insomnia)

-regiteration --> /auth/users/
+registration api --> /auth/users/